- Pro Video

 If you really want to be scientific about resolution, a quick Internet search will turn up a number of resolution calculators where you can plug in a screen size and viewing distance and the calculator will spit back a resolution.
 These are great, but, as with brightness, the content really needs to be factored in, and a calculator can't do that.
 A highly compressed YouTube video may look like hot garbage no matter what you try to show it on.
 On the other hand, if you are putting together a screening room for a production company, 4K may barely cut it.

 Contrast ratio is probably the most meaningless spec you'll find.
 Like HDTVs, projectors rely on so-called “dynamic contrast” to boost their on-paper performance.
 Also, the screen surface plays an import role in contrast.
 Finally, any ambient light will bring contrast ratio down into the double digits.
-Unless you have optimal viewing conditions (i.e., next to no light and a good screen), a 500:1 contrast ration and a 100,000:1 contrast ratio on paper probably won't render a visible difference.
+Unless you have optimal viewing conditions (i.e., virtually no light and a good screen), a 500:1 contrast ratio and a 100,000:1 contrast ratio on paper probably won't render a visible difference.

 |Original Image||Vertical Keystone||Horizontal Keystone|